The 3 Types of Quality Risk Management Tools and What They Do Best

 Limitations:

-• Highly dependent on team knowledge
+• Highly dependent on team knowledge and expertise

-• Does not identify improbable risks
+• Does not identify highly improbable risks

 • Does not assess the risk of combined hazards of coexisting failure modes